General / all

 Messages such as these circulate in people’s minds, and it shows how Black people are unfairly portrayed in the media.
 In many action movies and crime dramas, Black characters are often cast as criminals or antagonists.
 For instance in “Training Day” where Denzel Washington, a police officer, turned out to be a drug dealer.
 Or in TV shows like “The Wire,” which showed Black males as kingpins and gangsters.
 Both the movie and the show depicted Black men as drug dealers or gang members, reinforcing negative stereotypes.

 According to the nonprofit Equal Justice Initiative, mugshots were used in coverage of 45% of cases involving Black people accused of crimes compared to only 8% of cases involving white defendants.
 Media coverage was 50% more likely to refer to white defendants by name as compared to Black defendants.
 Similar crimes committed by people of other races do not receive the same level of attention.
-Additionally, according to The Sentencing Project, because of over-policing Black people, men have higher arrest rates than any other group.
+Additionally, according to The Sentencing Project, because of over-policing, Black men have higher arrest rates than any other group.

 The portrayal of beauty in fashion magazines often excludes or misrepresents Black features, which leads to a more narrow view of what is seen as attractive.
 For example, according to Samantha J. Morgan’s research conducted in 2019 at the University of Colorado Boulder, “skin-bleaching advertisements set the precedent that women of color need to make their skin as white as possible in order to be considered beautiful.”
 This reinforces beauty standards that are biased against Black women, which can lead to lower self-esteem.

 Many Black people have been receiving messages such as these for as long as they can remember.
 As we grow older, the repeated messages are woven into us.
 We see life through the lens of these messages, and it unconsciously depicts the way we see and do things.
 This leads to implicit and explicit biases.
-An implicit bias is internal subconscious feelings, attitudes, prejudices, and stereotypes an individual has developed due to influences throughout their lives.
+An implicit bias is internal subconscious feelings, attitudes, prejudices, and stereotypes an individual has developed, due to influences throughout their lives.

 These biases turn into stereotypes.
 Stereotypes I’ve heard growing up include that Black women are always angry, and Black men are inherently dangerous.
 This leads to Black people being profiled and creating staggering statistics, like the fact that 41% of Black people have been pulled over in their lifetime, according to a Kaiser Family Foundation poll.
 The continuous profiling can fuel the internal rage and frustration with injustice in Black people.
 According to a Congressional Research Service report, the life expectancy for white females is 80, and for Black females is 76.
 For white males it is 75 and for Black males 69.